Drake Maye gets the call as North Carolina QB starter

 - Drake Maye

-CHAPEL HILL, N.C.
-(AP) North Carolina is going with redshirt freshman Drake Maye as the starting quarterback for Saturday's opener against Florida A&M.
+CHAPEL HILL, N.C. — North Carolina is going with redshirt freshman Drake Maye as the starting quarterback for the opener against Florida A&M.

 The Tar Heels coach said there was little separation between Maye and Criswell, who Brown said will get his chance.